timgolla/find-keywords-in-pdfs/README.md

 # Find keywords in pdf files
-Searches in a folder with pdfs for a list of specified keywords.
+Searches in a folder with pdf files for a list of specified keywords.
 Writes the result into a csv file.
 usage:
 ```
 findkeywordsinpdfs.py [-h] [-i] keywordfile pdffolder